cmoki2222/moveable_model/README.md

 ---
-The `moveable_model` entity gives map creators a moveable model with customizable properties and animations.
+The `moveable_model` entity gives map makers a moveable model with customizable properties and animations.
 It can be set to be interactable by a specified player or all players, and it has different settings for movement types (toss or bounce) and interactions such as attack pull and attack push.

 ## Entity Definition